 Did you feel like you had enough information going through the process?

-I was very fortunate in that I had an older brother, Gus Handler, who played at the University of Colorado and had previously gone through the recruiting process so for myself and my family it was nothing new.
-We learned how to read coaches and see who was truly interested and who was simply playing the part.
+I was very fortunate in that I had an older brother, Gus Handler, who played at the University of Colorado and had previously gone through the recruiting process, so for myself and my family; it was nothing new.
+We learned how to read coaches and see who was genuinely interested and who was playing the part.

 How important was your official visit?
 Why or why not?

-My official visit was the icing on the cake in that you get to see a day in the life of a student-athlete, and my visit to UCLA simply gave me more confidence in my decision to commit there.
-Any unanswered recruiting questions and concerns about the school should be answered during an official visit as you are that much closer to making your decision of committing or not.
+My official visit was the icing on the cake in that you get to see a day in the life of a student-athlete, and my visit to UCLA gave me more confidence in my decision to commit there.
+Any unanswered recruiting questions and concerns about the school should be answered during an official visit as you are that much closer to making your decision to commit or not.

-If you had to give advice to an upcoming college football player, what would it be?
+If you had to advise an upcoming college football player, what would it be?

 Advice that I would give to any high school football player going through the recruiting process is to work your tail off on the field, in the classroom, and when no one is watching.
-If you truly want to play college football, then subconsciously you should always be making smart decisions and decisions that will help achieve that goal of playing NCAA football.
-There is a high level of responsibility needed to play college sports and you can never start to early in making smart decisions as a football player, student and with friends/family.
-At times recruiting may be frustrating but if anything let it motivate you to work harder and don’t let it get to you too much.
-If you can honestly look in the mirror and say you gave it your all then it’ll all work out.
+If you genuinely want to play college football, then subconsciously you should always be making smart decisions and decisions that will help achieve that goal of playing NCAA football.
+There is a high level of responsibility needed to play college sports, and you can never start too early in making smart decisions as a football player, student, and with friends/family.
+At times recruiting may be frustrating, but if anything, let it motivate you to work harder and don’t let it get to you too much.
+If you can honestly look in the mirror and say you gave it your all, then it’ll all work out.

 What was the biggest challenge for you going from high school football to college football?

-The hardest transition from high school football to college football was obviously the increased speed and size of the players, but also how to balance school, football and your social life.
-At times it can be tough but it’ll all benefit you greatly in the long run because these time-management skills you attain from being a student athlete will help you later in life when athletics come to an end.
+The hardest transition from high school football to college football was obviously the increased speed and size of the players, but also how to balance school, football, and your social life.
+At times it can be tough, but it’ll all benefit you greatly in the long run because these time-management skills you attain from being a student-athlete will help you later in life when athletics comes to an end.

-How important was your relationship with your position coach?
+How meaningful was your relationship with your position, coach?

 My relationship with my position coach was great as we saw eye to eye on several things.
 We were also both honest and open with each other.
-As a college football player the strength and conditioning coaches, at times, feel like your position coaches also because you spend majority of your time through the season and in the off season with them.
+As a college football player, the strength and conditioning coaches, at times, feel like your position coaches also because you spend the majority of your time through the season and in the offseason with them.

-Last one – if you were stranded in a locker room for 3 years with 1 team (pro, college, high school, different sport, etc) what team would it be?
+Last one – if you were stranded in a locker room for three years with one team (pro, college, high school, different sport, etc.) what team would it be?